 top of page

-Personalized edits
+Individualized edits

 Real editors, not AI algorithms

-Confidential & guaranteed error-free
+Confidential & error-free

 Common and Proper Nouns: Catching AI Editing Mistakes